Chemistry

 CHGN560.
 GRADUATE SEMINAR, M.S..
 1.0 Semester Hr.

-(I, II) Required for all candidates for the M.S. and Ph.D. degrees in chemistry and geochemistry.
-M.S. students must register for the course during each semester of residency.
-Ph.D. students must register each semester until a grade is received satisfying the prerequisites for CHGN660.
-Presentation of a graded non-thesis seminar and attendance at all departmental seminars are required.
+(I, II) Required for all candidates for M.S. and Ph.D. degrees in chemistry.
+M.S. students should register for the course during each semester of residency.
+Full-time Ph.D. students should register each semester until a letter grade is received, satisfying the prerequisites for CHGN660.
+Presentation of a passing seminar is required to receive a letter grade.
+Attendance at all departmental seminars is required.
+1 semester hour.
 Prerequisite: Graduate student status.
-1 semester hour.
+Enrollment in Chemistry M.S. or Ph.D. degree program.

 CHGN580.
 STRUCTURE OF MATERIALS.
 3.0 Semester Hrs.